ipld/ipld/data-structures/ethereum/README.md

 types in a code block represents a data structure that is serialized into a single IPLD block with its own Link (CID).

 There are some state data structures that are repeats of the same form: a modified merkle patricia trie node.
-They are not de-duplicated here for clarity to demonstrate the different purposes of those data structures.
+They are not de-duplicated here for clarity to demonstrate the different purposes and contents of those data structures.

 For more information about the IPLD Schema language, see the [specification](https://specs.ipld.io/schemas/).